 This allows the brain to recover from strokes and traumatic injuries.
 Without glutamate, neurons can naturally restore their long-term potentiation, allowing the cells to transmit signals more quickly, which leads to faster neural communication and improved brain function.

-Because oxaloacetate is a cellular metabolite, there is no effective way to obtain it from dietary sources.
+Because it is a cellular metabolite, there are no effective oxaloacetate food sources.
 It must be refined and used as a supplement, and is available in capsule form.
 As a natural part of the body’s cellular processes, oxaloacetate is a safe supplement with no side effects.
 Read about another glutamate-fighting supplement, N-acetyl cysteine here.

 Have you tried an oxaloacetate supplement?
-Share your experience with the readers of Natural Health Advisory by commenting below.
+Share your experience with us by using the Comments section below.